 Services provided by this office include the review and approval of requests for transfer credit; change of degree and major; declaration or change of specialization, project, and thesis option; approval of master of science and doctoral examination results; acceptance of the application for graduation, certification of the graduate degree; completion of the academic probation meeting; approval of an official leave of absence or official withdrawal from the university; and reinstatement of a former student to graduate study.
-Graduate Degree Works, the online degree audit system, and this bulletin are monitored and maintained by GAA.
+Graduate Degree Works, the online degree audit system is monitored and maintained by GAA.

-Note: The Graduate College (GC) reviews and makes the final decision for the Graduate Student Petition (Form G701), the Academic Probation Contract (Form G702), and academic dismissal action.
+Note: The Graduate College (GC) reviews and makes the final decision for the Graduate Student Petition (Form G701), the Academic Probation Contract (Form G702), and academic dismissal action as well as monitors and maintains this bulletin.
 The college also provides both optional and mandatory thesis workshops, as well as preliminary and final thesis examinations.